What to Expect Before LASIK Surgery

 In the weeks before your surgery, your doctor will ask you to take your contact lenses out.
 Contact lenses change the shape of your cornea over time, and can skew the results of your surgery.
 Taking them out at least two weeks prior allows your corneas to return to their natural state.

-The day of your surgery, be sure to come in to the office wearing no makeup.
+The day of your LASIK procedure, be sure to come in to the office wearing no makeup.
 You will check in at the front desk and be taken into the LASIK suite for preparation.
 You will be able to take a mild sedative to calm any nerves.

 Your LASIK doctor will examine your eyes before surgery to make sure everything is good to go.
 Before surgery, your doctor will numb your eyes.
 You will be helped onto the LASIK chair and lay in a flat position.
 Your doctor will keep your eyes open by gently positioning a lid speculum over the eyelids.

-The surgery will begin under the femtosecond laser.
+The LASIK procedure will begin under the femtosecond laser.
 Your surgeon will create the corneal flap, which takes about 15-30 seconds per eye.
 Once the flap is created, you will be switched over to the excimer laser.
 The excimer laser removes microscopic amounts of tissue to reshape the cornea.

 Once the proper adjustments to the cornea have been made, the corneal flap is smoothed over and the surgery is complete!